masc-ucsc/livehd/docs/Bazel.md

     make

-launch gdb with this new installed yoys binary and lgraph-yosys plugin
+launch gdb with this new installed yosys binary and lgraph-yosys plugin

     cd ~/your/work_path/lgraph